Skip to content

 Stay physically active

-Regular exercise supports circulation, reduces stress hormones, and improves sleep, all of which influence hair growth.
+Regular exercise supports circulation, reduces stress hormones, and improves sleep, all of which influence hair health and growth.

 It also helps manage common menopausal symptoms such as mood changes, weight gain, and fatigue, which can indirectly worsen hair shedding.